Boy Scout and Girl Scout Badge work

 Open House

 National Fire Prevention Week is always the first week of October.
-During fire prevention week, the Sharonville Fire Department will host an open house on October 14th from 3-7 pm at Station 86.
-Station 86 (Headquarters) is located on Chester Rd
+During Fire Prevention Week, the Sharonville Fire Department will host an open house.
+The Open House date for 2026 is TBD.

-There are fun fire related activities for the kids to participate…including a maze to search, an obstacle course and a fire extinguisher simulator.
-Haligan, our fire safety Firefirefighter (an inflatable firefighter costume) is present at each event.
-We also have a chili-cook off, and serve hot dogs to everyone courtesy of the Sharonville Professional Fire Fighters Local 4498.
+There are fun fire-related activities for the kids to participate in, including a maze to search, an obstacle course, and a fire extinguisher simulator.
+Haligan, our fire safety Firefighter (an inflatable firefighter costume), is present at each event.
+We also have a chili cook-off and serve hot dogs to everyone, courtesy of the Sharonville Professional Fire Fighters Local 4498.

 - Fire and Police Department vehicles